Kamlesh718/the-wild-oasis-website/README.md

 **live-site**:
 https://the-wild-oasis-website-three.vercel.app/

+This Website is my first project that I created while learning Nextjs.
 The Wild Oasis Cabins is a client-side web application developed using Next.js, App Router, Tailwind CSS, and Supabase.
 It serves as an immersive platform for users to explore and book cabins offered by The Wild Oasis, a fictional wilderness retreat.

 ## About